FORTH-ModelBasedTracker/MocapNET/README.md

 ## Higher accuracy using OpenPose JSON files
 ------------------------------------------------------------------

 In order to get higher accuracy output compared to the live demo which is more performance oriented, you can use OpenPose and the 2D output JSON files produced by it.
-The MocapNETJSON application can convert them to a BVH file.
+The convertOpenPoseJSONToCSV application can convert them to a BVH file.
 After downloading [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and building it you can use it to acquire 2D JSON body pose data by running :

 ```
 build/examples/openpose/openpose.bin -number_people_max 1 --hand --write_json /path/to/outputJSONDirectory/ -video /path/to/yourVideoFile.mp4